project-oak/arcsjs-chromium/doc/explainer/index.md

 These existing web primitives restrict what can be done by the application developer without eliminating the ability to act based on the content.

 A developer using the font API could write code that issues `navigator.fonts.query()`, which returns an opaque handle, which it passes to the browser-hosted framework-powered picker.

-The picker is allowed to see the data and does so in a safe way, and returns a single font (no longer opaque) from that list.
+The policy outlined above is attached to the opaque handle.
+The picker is allowed to see the data as long as it is compliant with the policy, and if so it returns a single font (no longer opaque) from that list.

 ```